 Fernando Meirelles & Kátia Lund, 2002, Brazil

 Rio de Janeiro is at once golden and gorgeous as well as brutal and cruel in this multi-generational tale of drugs, power, and survival.
 Based on actual events within the Rio slums and cast almost entirely with local non-actors, this powerful, fast-paced film earned four Academy Award nominations for writing, directing, editing, and art direction.
 130 minutes.

 March 28: ALL THE WILD HORSES

 Ivo Marloh, 2017, Mongolia/South Africa

 Each year dozens of international riders converge in Mongolia for the longest and toughest horse race in the world, the Mongol Derby.
 Riders travel 1000 kilometers on semi-wild horses through the harsh terrain of the Mongolian steppe, desert, and mountain ranges.
 Ivo Marloh’s compelling and exhilarating competition doc chronicles the excruciating toll it takes on its competitors as they embark on the most challenging and transformative experience of their lives.
-The film has picked up a number of top festival prizes both in US and abroad.
+The film has picked up a number of top festival prizes both in the US and abroad.
 90 minutes.
 Writer/director Ivo Marloh will participate in an on-stage interview at 6pm and answer questions following the film.

 April 4: DON’T LOOK NOW